lewagon/awesome-navbars/README.md

 ### Contribute, share your masterpiece!

-Feel free to contribute to this project making pull requests, and to share with us your navbar masterpiece!
+Feel free to contribute to this project with pull requests, and to share with us your navbar masterpieces.

 - Twitter: https://twitter.com/lewagonparis
 - Facebook: facebook.com/lewagonformation